FahedHermoza/android-testing-with-chatgpt/README.md

 ## 🚦 Wrap Up
-If you have an idea to improve the map, feel free to discuss it in the issues.
+If you have an idea to improve this proposal, do not hesitate to comment in the issues.

 ## ⚠️  Disclamer
 Use the content of this repository at your discretion and with caution.